Niloy-Chakraborty/IMU9250-I2C-MUX-Sensor-Fusion/README.md

 The IMU 9250 are connected to I2C Mux and  which is connected to the Raspberry pi 4.The data is recorded in CSV file .

 ## Attachents.
-1. Python script-Using Kalman Flltering
+1. Python script-Using Kalman Flltering.

 2.Example data

 ### Dependencies